 Registering Your ADA Staking Pool

-If you want to operate your pool, you will first have to register it.
+If a new user wants to operate a pool, they will first have to register it.
 This can only happen after they install a node from a source, register their stake address on the blockchain, and generate the keys for the stake pool.
-This part requires quite a bit of Linux operating, which is detailed more heavily by Cardano here.
+This part requires quite a bit of Linux operating, which is covered in more detail by Cardano in their courses.

 Cryptocurrency Digital Marketing Tips